ARMmbed/bridge_workshop_google_cloud/README.md

 # bridge_workshop_google_cloud
-Bridge workshop connecting Google Cloud with mbed Cloud
+Bridge workshop connecting Google Cloud with mbed Cloud (Pelion Device Management)

 Please refer to the "-GCR" edition if you wish to deploy your bridge via Google GCR/Containers.

 Updates:

+- 08/22/2018: Update to v2.5 - FYI Connector support has been EOLed

 - 06/19/2018: Added "GCR Edition": minor workshop variant using GCR instead of local docker engine